 Everything We Know About 'Bridgerton' Season 2

-After Netflix viewers blazed through the first, all-too-short season of the streaming service's new Regency era romance series Bridgerton from Shonda Rhimes, the only thing on their minds, apart from all those steamy sex scenes and that shocking last-minute reveal (no spoilers!), was: When will we get more???
+After Netflix viewers blazed through the first, all-too-short season of the streaming service's Regency era romance series Bridgerton from Shonda Rhimes in December 2020, the only thing on their minds—apart from all those steamy sex scenes and that shocking last-minute reveal in the finale—was: When will we get more?
 When will we find out what happens next with Daphne and Simon's relationship?
 Benedict's art career?
 Poor Marina Thompson's love life?
 Lady Whistledown's schemes?
-All will surely be revealed in Season 2, whenever that happens.
-Here's what we know about it.
+Thankfully, Lady Whistledown herself announced the show had been renewed for not just Season 2, but up through Season 4, in 2021.
+At the time, she teased that Lord Anthony Bridgerton, Daphne Bridgerton's brother, will "dominate the social season" in the upcoming installment.
+A great deal of scandal is sure to be revealed when the new episodes finally hit Netflix, but as we gear up for Season 2, we're breaking down everything we know about it already below.

 We also know, thanks to a flash-forward, that Daphne and Simon are for sure having a child, but whether the show picks up from that moment remains to be seen.
 It's likely that they'll have to go through a few more rounds of reconciliation before they can be a perfectly happy family.
 And there's no telling what madness Marina Thompson and her dead fiancé's brother, who is now her new fiancé, will get up to in the meantime.